cdalar/cdalar/README.md

 <i>❝All Computers Wait At The Same Speed❞</i>
 <!--ENDS_HERE_QUOTE_README-->

 Hi, I'm [Cemal Y. Dalar](https://linkedin.com/in/cemaldalar), a Jack of All Trades Person from Amsterdam.
-Was co-founder/CTO of [gittigidiyor](https://www.gittigidiyor.com/).
-Love taking care of things related to AWS, Kubernetes, DevOps and golang.
+Was co-founder/CTO of gittigidiyor.com.
+Love taking care of things related to AWS, Azure, Kubernetes, DevOps and golang.

 <a href="https://github.com/anuraghazra/github-readme-stats">
   <img height=200 align="center" src="https://github-readme-stats.vercel.app/api?username=cdalar" />